T of C

 The next two footnotes have further details on these lyrics.

-12. Other occurences of the Xing Tan lyrics
+12. Occurences of the Xing Tan lyrics

 1. Ya Sheng Cao (1511; Section 7)